 LEIGHTRONIX provides solutions for managing media, including digital video solutions, video-on-demand web streaming media and remote equipment control.

-With the Digi XBee Cellular modules embedded in its digital signs, LEIGHTRONIX can offer a drop-in, end-to-end solution to customers that provides fast, cost-effective cellular updates and the ability to fully manage their signage.
+With Digi XBee cellular modules embedded in its digital signs, LEIGHTRONIX can offer its customers a drop-in, end-to-end solution that provides fast, cost-effective updates and the ability to fully manage their signage remotely.